espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/The Carnival.md

 * * *

 _The Carnival_ represents false dreams.
 When you have _The Carnival_ invested, your flat check DCs to obtain reliable information from divination effects (such as _[[Augury]]_ or _[[Read Fate]]_, or the activation of this card) are reduced by 2 (but not to less than 2).
-Casting a divination effect with a flat check, whether or not the flat check succeeds, gives a series of subtly different visions that don't confuse the meaning but make you [[Stupefied|Stupefied 1]] for 1 round.
+Casting a divination effect with a flat check, whether or not the flat check succeeds, gives a series of subtly different visions that don't confuse the meaning but make you [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Stupefied|Stupefied 1]] for 1 round.
 If you're at least 17th level, the flat check is instead reduced by 3.

 **Activate** 1 (divination, prediction) envision